 This programme aims to guide Year 12 students in making a prompt career decision.
 It is tailored for students who feel time pressure, are indecisive about their degree of choice or would like to verify their decision.
 Students complete the 300 question TurQuest inventory developed in the UK to learn the career areas and degrees in line with their interests.
 They can assess how realistic and suitable their career areas of interest are through the mini self check questionnaires.
 In light of the evidence from the report, students can make an informed decision about their degree and career choice.

 This programme is similar to, but more comprehensive than, the TurQuest 1 Consultation Service as it considers the internal and external factors influencing the career decision.
 It will be most beneficial for students who have sufficient time and can be more flexible in their high school or IB subject selection.
 The 300 question TurQuest Inventory provides students with detailed information about the career areas/occupations in line with their interests.
 In light of this information, they make informed choices about their high-school subjects and/or university degrees.
-They evaluate different sectors and assess their personal suitability by completing mini self check questionnaires that outline relevant essential and desirable qualities.
+They research different sectors and sector values.
+They assess their personal suitability of career areas by completing mini self check questionnaires.
 Accordingly, they make a career action plan.
 Students consider career planning as a process, and reflect on their unique definitions of success, happiness, life, and career values.

 This programme gives an opportunity for families who prefer to make their decisions as a team and who are open to cooperation and communication to consider the career decision making process from a scientific perspective.
 Family members discuss their answers to the questions posed in an open and safe environment in the presence of a career counsellor.
 Family members evaluate where the student stands in relation to career planning preparation and adaptability to the future.
 Hence, we will come to a common understanding of the family’s current position, setting a solid foundation for realistic career planning.
 We will discuss the ways in which we can transform abstract concepts into concrete strategies and behaviours.